PLEASE NOTE THAT THE 2020 DINO FESTIVAL HAS BEEN CANCELED DUE TO COVID-19.

 A large, carnivorous, theropod dinosaur of the Late Jurassic period, from approximately 155 to 150 million years ago

-Beyond the spectacular displays, the festival will boast an abundance of dinosaur fossils, including the world-debut of the only fossil evidence that Tyrannosaurus rex and Triceratops engaged in battle.
+Beyond the spectacular displays, the festival will boast an abundance of dinosaur fossils from the Virginia Museum of Natural History and the National Museum of Natural History, including the only fossil evidence that Tyrannosaurus rex and Triceratops engaged in battle!